papa-vova/gphotos-321sync/Google_Takeout_Structure.md

 | `modificationTime.formatted` | string | Human-readable edit time | For display only |
 | `photoLastModifiedTime.timestamp` | string | File system modification time | May differ from above |

-**Purpose:** These timestamps allow you to:

-- Restore original capture dates when syncing
-- Track when files were uploaded vs. taken
-- Identify edited photos
-- Preserve chronological order

 **Sync recommendation:** Use `photoTakenTime.timestamp` as the primary timestamp.
 Fall back to `creationTime.timestamp` if `photoTakenTime` is missing.

 ### Location Data